 You will learn in this course by:

-- Attendance at lectures where material will be presented and explained, and the subject will be illustrated with demonstrations and examples followed by active class discussion of key concepts and emerging developments;
+- Participation in lectorials where material will be presented and explained, and the subject will be illustrated with demonstrations and examples followed by active class discussion of key concepts and emerging developments;

 - Private study, working through the theory as presented in lectures, texts and notes, and gaining practice at solving conceptual and numerical problems;